mhamdim7/SecureNotes/README.md

 - **Jetpack Compose**: Simplifies UI development with a modern, declarative approach.
 - **Room Database**: Provides robust local data storage solutions, enhanced with encrypted capabilities for security.
 - **Hilt**: Facilitates dependency injection, streamlining the setup and scalability of the application architecture.
-- **MVVM**: Guides the presentation layer, ensuring clean separation between the UI and business logic.
+- **MVVM**: Guides the presentation layer, facilitating a clear separation of concerns and a reactive data flow.
 - **Navigation Components**: Manages UI navigation, offering a flexible and intuitive handling of app flows.

 ## Features

-- **Secure Storage**: Integrates SQLCipher with EncryptedSharedPreferences for top-tier data encryption.
+- **Encrypted Storage**: Uses SQLCipher and EncryptedSharedPreferences for secure data storage.
-- **Keystore Integration**: Leverages the Android Keystore System for secure key management.
+- **Android Keystore**: Employs the Android Keystore System for enhanced cryptographic key management.
-- **Intuitive UI for Notes**: Allows users to easily add, modify, and categorize notes with custom colors.
-- **Jetpack Compose UI**: Ensures a responsive and aesthetically pleasing user interface.
+- **Note Management**: Features adding, editing, and deleting notes, supported by an intuitive Compose-based UI.
+- **Color-coded Notes**: Enhances note organization with dynamic color coding, sorting and more.

+## ToDo

+- **Add password protected lockscreen**
+- **Add possibility to use Biometrics**

 ## Architecture Overview

-SecureNotes is built on Hexagonal Architecture, organized into:
+SecureNotes is built on Hexagonal Architecture, mainly organized into:

 - **Domain Layer**: Defines core business logic and models, establishing the application's fundamental operations.
 - **Application Layer**: Contains the use cases that dictate the application's functionality, bridging the domain with the outer world.